As flexible working becomes more commonplace, new trends are emerging in terms of absence management.

 Finally, any business that introduces these policies should consider how they will manage the number of random days off each employee can take.
 Flexibility is a good thing, but it is necessary to set reasonable parameters in order to ensure that employees are productive.

+Looking at introducing flexible working?
 Do you have the above policies in place?
-Looking at introducing them?
 If you want more information or some guidance then call Lucy Pitfield (Nicholsons HR Consultant) today on 01522 815100.